Ciao-Project/ciao-project.github.io/ciao/usage/bat.md

 This does not work.
 The reason is that when go test is run with a wildcard and that wildcard matches multiple packages the tests for all of these packages are run in parallel.
-As all tests are run in the same tenant and some tests call ciao-cli instance delete -all the tests from different packages can interfere with each other.
+As all tests are run in the same tenant and some tests call "ciao delete instance --all" the tests from different packages can interfere with each other.
 The introduction of BAT tests for the evacuate command complicates things further as tests that evacuate a node are likely to interfere with other tests as they will cause the instances of those tests to